 Welcome to our Ocean Loving Community.

-We are excited to announce 100 For The Ocean, a new print fundraiser hosted by SeaLegacy Canada Foundation that will take place from May 1-31, 2023.
+We are excited to announce 100 For The Ocean, a print fundraiser that will return next year in 2025.

 100% of net proceeds from this campaign help to support the mission of SeaLegacy Canada Foundation and to spotlight underfunded and under-represented ocean NGOs.

-This fundraiser will enable us to expand and amplify our mission here at SeaLegacy Canada plus empower frontline organizations to protect and restore fragile ocean ecosystems.
+This fundraiser will enable us to empower frontline organizations to protect and restore fragile ocean ecosystems.

 100 for the Ocean assembles some of the world's most accomplished photographers and provides rare access to their works at an extremely affordable price - all to benefit ocean conservation!